tensor4all/tensor4all.github.io/julia.md

 Online documentation for each package is available at the links above.
 But, we recommend starting with the following tutorials:

-* [T4F examples](https://tensors4fields.gitlab.io/T4FExamples) provides a comprehensive set of tutorials on using TCI and quantics representations.
+* [T4A Julia Tutorials](http://tensor4all.org/T4AJuliaTutorials/) provides a comprehensive set of tutorials on using TCI and quantics representations.

 ## For developers & internal users
 Private repositories are still hosted on Tensors4Frields (T4F) group on GitLab.